 A wrongful death award is designed to provide compensation to the family members of an individual who was killed through another party’s negligence or wrongful act.
 In Louisiana, only a surviving spouse, children, parents, or guardians may file a wrongful death lawsuit.
 In limited circumstances, siblings or grandparents may also be entitled to file such a suit.
 Louisiana law requires plaintiffs to file their wrongful death lawsuit within two years from the date of a loved one’s death.
 Because of this, it is important to consult with an attorney as soon as possible after a tragic death.

 If your loved one has been killed due to someone else’s negligence or wrongful act, you may be entitled to damages for pain and suffering, loss of companionship, loss of future wages and benefits, medical bills, funeral costs and other losses.
 In some circumstances, you may also be entitled to punitive damages.
-Our Contact the Law Offices of J. Price McNamara can help you evaluate your legal options.
+Our Contact J. Price McNamara ERISA Insurance Claim Attorney can help you evaluate your legal options.

 Contact J. Price McNamara, a Baton Rouge personal injury lawyer, to schedule a free evaluation of your case.
 Our experienced wrongful death attorneys represent clients throughout Louisiana including: Baton Rouge, Metairie, New Orleans, Lafayette, and Mandeville.
 Call to speak with us toll free at (866) 248-0580 today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.